 At Yala Glacier, Ono (1985) dated Little Ice Age moraines and documented annual ice push moraines, and Yamada et al. (1992) and Kappenberger et al. (1993) observed terminus retreat since the 1970s with a minor advance in the early 1980s and stagnation, respectively, followed by retreat.
 In the 1990s Fujita et al. (1998) noted an accelerated retreat.
-From 2000 to 2012, we measured the highest retreat rate of $-14.1 \text{ m a}^{-1}$ when the glacier retreated over a steep rock step from about 5100 m to 5175 m a.s.l.
+From 2000 to 2012, we measured the highest retreat rate of -14.1 m a-1 when the glacier retreated over a steep rock step from about 5100 m to 5175 m a.s.l.
 From 2012 to 2016, Yala Glacier retreated with a slower annual rate of -5.2 m a-1 in mostly flat terrain, partly in shallow water.

 Horizontal flow was measured with a theodolite from 28 September to 27 October 1982 (Ageta et al., 1984), and from 22 May to 7 October 1996 (Fujita et al., 1998) and a decreasing velocity was observed (Fig. 12).
-In both studies, the annual flow rate

-- 625 was assumed to be the same as for the measurement periods, despite varying seasons.
-Sugiyama et al. (2013) measured the top three stakes on 26 September 2008 and 31 October 2009, and the lower two stakes for four days from 31 October to 4 November 2009 with dGNSS, which were presumably extrapolated to calculate the annual rate, assuming a constant flow.
+In both studies, the annual flow rate was assumed to be the same as for the measurement periods, despite varying seasons.
+Sugiyama et al. (2013) measured the top three stakes on 26 September 2008 and 31 October 2009, and the lower two stakes for four days from 31 October to 4 November 2009 with a dGNSS, which were presumably extrapolated to calculate the annual rate, assuming a constant flow.
 The flow velocity and direction measured in this study from 2012 to 2014 compares to the measurements from 2008 to 2009.
-However, the glacier flow is slower than in the 1980s and 1990s, and the direction slightly varied, as already shown by Sugiyama et al. - 630 (2013).
+However, the glacier is slower than in the 1980s and 1990s, and the direction slightly varied, as already shown by Sugiyama et al. (2013).

-Figure 12: Altitudinal distribution of the surface flow speeds of Yala Glacier, surveyed in 1982 by Ageta et al. (1984), 1996 by Fujita et al. (1998), 2008 to 2009 by Sugiyama et al. (2013) and from 2012 to 2014 in this study.
+Figure 12: Altitudinal distribution of the surface flow speeds of Yala Glacier, surveyed in 1982 by Ageta et al. (1984), 1996 by Fujita et al. (1998), 2008 to 2009 by Sugiyama et al. (2013) and from 2012 to 2014 in this study (adapted from Fujita et al. 1998).

-From 2011 onwards, we observed that concave shapes on Yala Glacier's surface have become more pronounced, and that the glacier surface was downwasting, as observed at other glaciers (Ragettli et al., 2016; Sommer et al. 2020).
-Both the downwasting and enhanced concave shapes are a consequence of the decreased ice velocities, and indicate changes in the glacier dynamics.
-The downwasting of Yala Glacier can affect the mass balance and its monitoring in several ways, such as locally enhanced ablation and compromised representativeness of stake measurements.
-Ablation can be locally enhanced in bowl-shaped areas, where radiation is reflected, resulting in a positive feedback and higher ablation than in the surrounding area (Hock, 2005).
-Such concave surfaces with transitions to steep slopes became more pronounced, for example, between stakes S1 and S1B and near S5.
-Usually, stakes represent a characteristic type of glacier area.
-However, the representativeness of stake measurements is compromised over time when the glacier surface topography changes from an even surface to a very concave surface with steep slopes.
-The bias induced by reduced stake representativeness should be corrected later with help of complementing geodetic mass-balance analyses for the same timeframe (Zemp et a., 2013).
+From 2011 onwards, we observed that concave shapes on the glacier surface have become more pronounced, ice velocities decreased, and the glacier surface was downwasting as observed at other glaciers (Ragettli et al., 2016; Sommer et al. 2020).
+The downwasting is a consequence of the decreased ice velocities, and indicates changes in the glacier dynamics.
+The downwasting of Yala Glacier compromised the consistent representativeness of stake measurements at several locations.
+For example, between stakes S1 and S1B and near S5, Yala Glacier has very concave surfaces with bowl-shaped areas and transitions to steep slopes.
+Here the ablation is likely enhanced because of the reflection of radiation (Hock, 2005).
+At some locations the glacier surface topography changed to a degree that the stake had to be shifted.
+These small-scale spatial variabilities could cause a bias, which should be corrected later with help of complementing geodetic surface analyses (Zemp et a., 2013).